venkat-teja-17/Embedded-Programming-Projects/README.md

 6. # **A-code-for-Turning-an-LED-on-and-off-using-a-push-button**:
    - This code snippet demonstrates how to control an LED using a push-button switch in an embedded system.
    - It typically involves configuring GPIO (General Purpose Input/Output) pins on a microcontroller to read the state of the push-button and control the LED accordingly.
-   - This example serves as a fundamental introduction to input and output operations in embedded programming and is commonly used in projects involving user interaction.
+   - This example is a fundamental introduction to input and output operations in embedded programming and is commonly used in user interaction projects.
    - [Led on and off using Push button.pdf](https://github.com/venkat-teja-17/Embedded-Programming-Projects/files/15505635/Led.on.and.off.using.Push.button.pdf)